michaeldiguiseppi/java_curriculum_personal/Unit-1-Syntax/README.md

 By the end of this lesson you should be able to:

+- Compile and run basic Java programs
 - Convert basic JavaScript program to Java programs
-- Compile and run basic JavaScript programs

 ## Java is Compiled